FluBBaOfWard/WSHWTest/README.md

 3. If counted down value was zero, check repeat bit and fetch timer value.
 4. Is Timer on?
 Write back downcounted/timer value to counter.

+## IO Registers

+This tests the writability of the IO registers, this does not test the functionality of the registers.
+Not all registers are tested.

 ## LCD off

 This turns on the Star icon and sleep mode for the LCD, turns off all interrupts except KEY.